 9 Procurement Risks to Prepare for Today

 Are you ready for a risky discussion?
 (OK, enough with the puns already!).
-Let’s dig into nine high-priority risks you can prepare for today.
+Let’s dig into nine high-priority procurement risks you can prepare for today.
 Here they are in no particular order:

 1. Agility and Preparedness for Global Health Crises